peppelinux/ansible-slapd-eduperson2016/README.md

 Hints
 -----
-- ldap:// is disabled, only ldapi:/// and ldaps:/// will be available;
+- ldap:// is disabled (it will works only in local), only ldapi:/// and ldaps:/// will be available;
 - Be aware that ldapmodify is sensitive to (trailing) spaces;
 - https://www.openldap.org/doc/admin24/appendix-common-errors.html
 - https://www.switch.ch/aai/guides/idp/installation/